by Brian McHenry

 In consideration of the extreme example you might be able to begin to understand the problems which can occur with improper application of animation and/or simulations.

 In the field of crash reconstruction there is an increasing use (and abuse) of animation techniques for demonstrative evidence purposes.
-So you may find yourself, either as an expert or attorney, being faced with are construction which is supplemented with a 3-Dimensional animation.
-Or perhaps you are an expert who would like to add a 3-Dimensional reconstruction capability to your tool chest.
+So you may find yourself, either as an expert or attorney, being faced with a reconstruction which is supplemented with a 3-Dimensional realistic looking animation.
+How are you to determine whether the fancy looking video is actually based on a scientific analysis or simply an animation?
+You need all files in electronic form so you can verify that with the simulation program the expert used you get the same results.
+It also allows you to test sensitivities of the analysis.

 This page and links are being created to assist interested parties in evaluation of the existing “3-Dimensional” software.
 With this page we will explain the origins, capabilities and limitations of programs which are available which claim ‘3-D’ analysis and/or simulation’.